 After the Examination

-(6) An examiner who, when marking examination scripts, suspects that cheating has taken place shall consult the Head of his/her Department, who shall, if it is thought necessary, make a full report to the Academic Registrar.
-The procedure thereafter shall be governed by Regulations 11(A)(2)-(7) of the Regulations Governing the Procedure to be Adopted in the Event of Suspected Cheating in a University Test.
+(4) If a marker suspects cheating has taken place the Head of Department will be informed, who will, if they suspect cheating has taken place, make a full report to the Academic Registrar.
+The procedure thereafter will be governed by Regulations 11(A)(2)-(7) of the Regulations Governing the Procedure to be Adopted in the Event of Suspected Cheating in a University Test.

-(7) An examiner who suspects that a candidate has offered false evidence of his/her progress in a University test not conducted under examination conditions as laid down by the University Regulations for the Invigilation of Examinations shall consult the Head of his/her Department, who shall, if it is thought necessary, make a full report to the Registrar.
-The procedure thereafter shall be governed by Regulations 11(B)(3)-(8) of the Regulations Governing the Procedure to be Adopted in the Event of Suspected Cheating in a University Test.
+(5) If an examiner suspects a student has offered false evidence of their progress in a University test not conducted under examination conditions as laid down by the University Regulations for the Invigilation of Examinations, the Head of Department will be informed, who will, if they think cheating has taken place, make a full report to the Academic Registrar.
+The procedure thereafter will be governed by Regulations 11(B)(3)-(8) of the Regulations Governing the Procedure to be Adopted in the Event of Suspected Cheating in a University Test.

 Retention of Scripts

-(a) Scripts written in invigilated examinations which are held by the University and which contribute to final degree credit, and all assessed work which contributes to final degree credit shall be retained for two years following the meeting of the final year Board of Examiners in the case of successful candidates, and for two years after the final Board of Examiners at which an unsuccessful candidate was considered in the case of unsuccessful candidates.
+(a) Examination scripts and assessed work which contribute to final degree credit, will be retained for two years following the meeting of the final year Board of Examiners in the case of successful students, and for two years after the final Board of Examiners at which an unsuccessful student was considered.

 (b) The following are excluded from the provisions of paragraph (a) above:

-(i) reports on individual pieces of laboratory work, provided that in either case the piece of work concerned contributes 5 per cent or less of the credit for that year of the course; and
+(i) reports on individual pieces of laboratory work that contribute 5 per cent or less of the credit for that year of the course; and

-(ii) first year examination answers or assessed essays which individually contribute less than 1 per cent of the final degree result.
+(ii) first year examination scripts and assessed work which individually contribute less than 1 per cent of the final degree result.

-(c) Scripts and assessed work not contributing to final degree credit or else falling within (b)(ii) above shall be retained until 30 September following the Summer term meeting of the first year Board of Examiners in the case of successful candidates, or until 31 December following the September meeting of the first year Board of Examiners in the case of candidates allowed to proceed to the second year after the September examinations, and for two years following the final Board of Examiners at which the candidate is considered for all others.
+(c) Examination scripts and assessed work not contributing to final degree credit or else falling within (b)(ii) above shall be retained until 30 September following the Summer term meeting of the first year Board of Examiners in the case of successful students, or until 31 December following the September meeting of the first year Board of Examiners in the case of students allowed to proceed to the second year after the September examinations, and for two years following the final Board of Examiners at which the student is considered for all others.

 Scripts and assessed work of postgraduate courses shall be retained until two years after the date of the final invigilated examination.

-(1) That work contributing to final degree credit, including essays, dissertations, reports and laboratory notebooks, other than scripts completed in invigilated examinations, may, at the discretion of the appropriate Department, be returned to candidates before the meeting of the Board of Examiners which will consider the marks awarded for that work, subject to the following conditions:
+(1) That work contributing to final degree credit, including essays, dissertations, reports and laboratory notebooks, other than scripts completed in invigilated examinations, may, at the discretion of the appropriate Department, be returned to students before the Board of Examiners' meeting which will consider the marks awarded for that work, subject to the following conditions:

-(a) That any mark awarded prior to the examiners’ meeting is subject to revision; that this will be made clear to the candidate concerned before disclosing any such marks.
+(a) That any mark awarded prior to the Board of Examiners’ meeting is subject to change; this will be made clear to the student before disclosing any such marks.

-(b) That material which is returned will be re-submitted by the candidate in order that it is available at the examiners’ meeting.
+(b) That material which is returned will be re-submitted by the student in order that it is available at the Board of Examiners’ meeting.